archesproject/arches/docker/Readme.md

 # Arches in Docker

+## Before you begin
-This readme describes how to run Arches inside a Docker container.
+***Note: This readme describes how to run Arches inside a Docker container.
+It is specifically written for users wanting to implement their own customized version of Arches.
+If you are only interested in using Docker for developing the core Arches source code. please scroll down to 'Development'.***

 Docker is the world’s leading software containerization platform: https://www.docker.com/

 Some advantages of Docker: